 Much of the mathematics in this unit involves the use of rates, particularly rates over time.

 The learning opportunities in this unit can be differentiated by varying the scaffolding provided or altering the difficulty of the tasks to make the learning opportunities accessible to a range of learners.
-For example
+Ways to supports students include:

 This unit draws on facts about the students and their preferences and experiences.
 It includes investigating the number of times students blink in a year, how much sleep they get, the food they eat, and their favourite pastimes and travel locations.
 The activities can be adapted to ensure students’ experiences and interests are included.
 For example: